 Spotter Network Reports - Members of the Spotter Network can also submit reports to Spotter Network using the share button.
 To do so, you must be logged into a Spotter Network account that has reporting privileges and RadarScope must have permission to access your device location.
 Visit the Spotter Network web site to learn more.

-Static Images - RadarScope can share static images via standard Android services as well as share extensions provided by popular third-party apps such as Twitter and Facebook.
-Android provides a few standard services.
+Static Images - RadarScope can share static images via standard Android services as well as share extensions provided by popular third-party apps such as X and Facebook.
 Third-party apps can provide their own share extensions for posting content to their services.
-To post RadarScope images to social media services such as Twitter or Facebook, you’ll need to install the Twitter or Facebook app or another app that provides a share extension for that service.
+To post RadarScope images to social media services such as X or Facebook, you’ll need to install the X or Facebook app or another app that provides a share extension for that service.

 mPING Reports - You can submit weather reports to the mPING project through the share button.
 Simply hit the share button, select “Submit mPING Report”, select from a couple of menus to describe the weather you’re reporting, and hit submit.
 To submit mPING reports, RadarScope must have permission to obtain your device location.
 If the mPING option isn’t available, check your privacy settings Android system settings.
 Visit the mPING web site to learn more.